Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Introduction

-with (asymptotically) well-defined scaling function $f$ for systems of size $N$ (total number of fibers or lattice sites/bonds), and $\alpha$ denoting the appropriate scaling exponent.
+with asymptotically well-defined finite size scaling function $f$ ($f(x)$ = constant at $x = 0$ and $f$ remaining continuous and finite as $x$ approaches infinity) for systems of size $N$ (total number of fibers or lattice sites/bonds) or size $N_c$ (total number of citations of all the publications by an individual scientist), and $\alpha$ denoting the appropriate scaling exponent.

-As the critical intervals (equivalents of $|\sigma - \sigma_c|$ or $|p - p_c|$ are unknown for different authors, the citation $h$ index data for the authors could not be fitted to the above-mentioned scaling relations (1a,b) and simply fitted to the form appropriate to the critical point:
+Traditionally the Hirsch index $h$ for different authors have been fitted [4] to the scaling form $\sqrt N_c$.
+For cases where the Kolkata index values of the authors are not known, we simply fitted, following the scaling relation (1) to the form appropriate for the critical point

-where $N_p =\Sigma n_p$ denotes the total number of papers of any particular author and $N_c = \Sigma n_c$ the total number of citations received from all the papers by that author.
-We also show that if the number ($N_m$) of members of the parliaments or national assemblies of different countries (with corresponding population denoted by $N$) are identified as those countries' respective $h$ indices, then the data fits well to the scaling relation $N_m \sim \sqrt N /log N$.
-This helps to comprehend the discrepancies (c.f. \cite{taagepera1972size}) with the $\sqrt N$ relationship, reported in a very recent analysis {\cite{margaritondo2021size}, resolving a major recent controversy.
+We also show that if the number ($N_m$) of members of the parliaments or national assemblies of different countries (with the corresponding population denoted by $N$) are identified as those countries' respective $h$ indices, then the data fit well to the scaling relation $N_m \sim \sqrt N /log N$.
+This helps to comprehend the discrepancies (c.f. \cite{taagepera1972size}) with the $\sqrt N$ relationship, reported in a very recent analysis \cite{margaritondo2021size}, resolving a recent major controversy.